 In many healthcare facilities access to daylight is limited.
 One study investigating lighting levels in acute care medical patients, found that patients were dwelling in low levels of light daytime¹ and patient’s 24-hour light/dark cycle has been found to be extremely weak and phase delayed relative to the solar cycle².
 No seasonal difference in light intensity of patient rooms was found in one study, indicating only low levels of daylight exposure.

-Current standards and guidelines for lighting systems within normal patient rooms specify horizontal illuminance thresholds in the range of 100–300 lux³, a level insufficient to generate the same benefits as the outdoor illuminance (2000–100 000 lux) under which we have evolved.
+Current standards and guidelines for lighting systems within patient rooms specify horizontal illuminance thresholds in the range of 100–300 lux³, a level insufficient to generate the same benefits as natural daylight (2000–100 000 lux) under which we have evolved.
 Not surprisingly, circadian dysrhythmias are often found⁴ and hospitalized patients often suffer from sleep and circadian rhythm disruption⁵.

 – Having once worked as a nurse in the neonatal ward, I knew how vital good light conditions are for the children.